 The number of students in your course and how well you know them can influence how you select members for group work and collaboration.

 In general, include at least four members in each group.
 Four-member groups can accommodate an absence and the group can continue to move forward.
-This size doesn't permit any student to lurk.
+This group size doesn't permit any student to lurk.
 Group members can distribute tasks evenly.
 Four members bring enough diversity, opinions, and learning styles for worthwhile brainstorming and solutions.

 If you plan to assign group activities more than once, you can rotate groups throughout the term.
 However, allow a group to stay intact long enough to bond and be productive.